Guide to using Activity

 How long the customer waited from the moment they created an object, through to the agent’s first response.

-The average amount of time it takes for agents to send the first response to a customer, recorded from the time the agent took ownership, through to the agent’s first response.
+The median time it takes for agents to send the first response to a customer, recorded from the time the agent took ownership, through to the agent’s first response.

 The Over SLA metric is the percentage of objects with a response time over the SLA.
 The standard SLA for clients is 2 hours, but this configurable.
 Contact Lexer Support to find out more.